DCC-EX/dcc-ex.github.io/docs/index.rst

     Where to next?
     ^^^

-    Once you have an understanding of what |DCC-EX| is all about, it will be helpful to understand that our documentation is aimed at different levels of users, from those who are brand new and don't know much about electronics or software, through to those with a lot of knowledge.
+    It is important to understand that different |DCC-EX| products, and options within those products are targeted at different levels of users, from those who don't know anything about electronics or software, through to those with a lot of knowledge and experience.

-    Continue to the :doc:`/begin/levels` page, and keep an eye out on our pages to see at which level of experience our documentation is aimed at.
+    We have tagged the pages to help you understand who they are aimed at.
+The :doc:`/begin/levels` page explains those levels.
+Keep an eye out on our pages to see at which level of experience our documentation is aimed at.

 .. toctree::
    :hidden: